Towards Exploring Fairness in Visual Transformer based Natural and GAN Image Detection Systems: Classification of natural and GAN generated images

 \section{Classification of natural and GAN generated images}

-This section discusses the visual transformer based deep learning models that are investigated for fairness in this study, the dataset used to fine-tune these transformer based models, and the construction of classifier models using these visual transformers for the task of classifying natural and GAN generated images.
+This section discusses the dataset used to fine-tune the transformer based models and construction of the visual transformer based forensic classifier system for the task of classifying natural and GAN generated images, which are investigated for fairness in this study.